 The first level of learning refers to the staff members of the partner organisations who have increased their capacity by being directly involved in all the activities of the interregional cooperation project.
 This level of learning is the most obvious and the easiest to achieve.
-Nevertheless, the increased capacity of a few individuals in a partner organisation is not sufficient to ensure that results will be achieved in the region.
+Nevertheless, the increased capacity of a few individuals in a partner organisation is not sufficient to ensure that results (i.e. policy change and related impact) will be achieved in the region.